SteveJustin1963/tec-MINT/README.md

 # tec-MINT

 # WARNING
-THIS IS A PRFOUND STEP FORWARD IN SOFTWARE DEVELOPMENT FOR THE TEC1.
+THIS IS A PROFOUND STEP FORWARD IN SOFTWARE DEVELOPMENT FOR THE TEC1.
-NOW ITS POSSIBLE TO RAPIDY PROTOTYPE CODE that works first time by EVERYONE!
+NOW IT'S POSSIBLE TO RAPIDLY PROTOTYPE CODE that works first time by EVERYONE!

 - https://github.com/orgMINT                The source
 - https://github.com/monsonite/MINT         Depreciated